bitnami/charts/bitnami/elasticsearch/README.md

 ### To 19.6.0

-This version fixes the headless serivces creation.
+This version fixes the headless services creation.
 When upgrading you will need to manually delete the services first in order to get them created when upgrading.

 ### To 19.0.0